pristaff/flatCore-docs/src_en/300--developer-manual/350--database.md

 ---
 navigation: Database
-title: Database
+title: Databases
 description: flatCore CMS and PDO/SQLite
 keywords: Database, SQLite, PDO
 ---

-# Datenbanken
+# Databases

 ## The default Database

-flatCore stores nearly all data in SQLite databases.
+flatCore stores nearly all data in SQLite3 databases.
 These are located in the directory /content/SQLite/.

 ## Use more than one database

 To use one flatCore installation on different domains, it is possible to distribute the content in different databases.
 The default database file is located in <code>/content/SQLite/content.sqlite</code>.
 To access multiple databases, you can proceed as follows.

-1. Duplicate the file content.sqlite and rename it.
+1. Duplicate the file <code>content.sqlite3</code> and rename it.
-2. Create or modify the file <code>/content/config.php</code>.
-See the Example below.
-3. Determine when and which the database is active
+2. Create or modify the file <code>/content/config.php</code> to Determine when and which the database is active (see the Example below).

 Example: